graphql-python/graphql-core/docs/usage/extension.rst

         """))

-Note that this function expects the extensions as an AST, which we can get using the :func:`graphql.language.parse` function.
-Also note that the :func:`~graphql.extend_schema` function does not alter the original schema, but returns a new schema object.
+Note that this function expects the extensions as an AST, which we can get using the :func:`~graphql.language.parse` function.
+Also note that the :func:`extend_schema` function does not alter the original schema, but returns a new schema object.

 We also need to attach a resolver function to the new field::